- Cotton Sheep

 We are honored to partner with Cotton Sheep’s first in-house craftsman, Masato-san.
-Masato-san is a jewelry maker located in Aizu, Japan who is dedicated to hand-making Native American style jewelry, a respected and honored artform in Japan with a special history.
+Masato-san is a talented silver worker located in Aizu, Japan who is dedicated to hand-making Native American style jewelry, a respected and honored art form in Japan with a special history.

-Today, the legends have left generations of Japanese creatives who are inspired by the meticulous handwork, artistry, and connection to nature that is present in both traditional Japanese culture (Shinto) as well as the indigenous way of life in America.
+Today, Japanese makers continue to be inspired by this art form for its meticulous handwork, artistry, and deep respect for nature that is present in both traditional Japanese culture (Shinto) as well as the indigenous way of life.